With Fighter Jets and an Astronaut, Paris Takes Baton From Tokyo for 2024

 - Oops!Something went wrong.Please try again later.

-With Fighter Jets and an Astronaut, Paris Takes Baton From Tokyo for 2024 originally appeared on NBC Sports Chicago
+With Fighter Jets and an Astronaut, Paris Takes Baton From Tokyo for 2024 originally appeared on NBC Sports Northwest

 Tokyo has officially handed off the baton to Paris.